Voltage Calculator

 Voltage Formula

-The Ohm’s Law formula states I = V/R, where I is the current through the circuit (in amps), V is the potential difference across the circuit (in volts), and R is the resistance of the circuit (in ohms).[2]
+The Ohm’s Law formula states I = V/R, where I is the current through the circuit (in amperes or amps), V is the potential difference across the circuit (in volts), and R is the resistance of the circuit (in ohms).[2]

 By rearranging this formula, you can calculate the voltage by multiplying the current flowing through a circuit by the resistance of the circuit.
 The formula to calculate voltage is: